IST356M001SP25/assignment-02-DylanStafeil1/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned how to use loops effectively inside functions, and how to call functions properly.
+I know when to use for vs while loops.
+For loops are for iterating over a fixed number of values while while loops are for iterating while something is true, until it becomes false.